:: STATUTES ::.

 c) student member

 Individuals 65 years of age and older who have been individual members for 12 years or more shall automatically become Life Members on notification to the Treasurer.
 A Life Member must verify his membership every 4 years coinciding with the year of the International Clay Conference.
-Affiliated societies are members of AIPEA but the society does not pay any dues.
+Affiliated societies are members of AIPEA but an affiliated society does not pay dues for the society itself but remits dues only for its members.

 2. The Council has made provision for a periodic membership of four year coinciding with the International Clay Conferences which are scheduled every four years.
 The Council urges all members to pay their membership fees for a four year period so that membership will be continuous from one International Clay Conference to the next.
 This will make the administrative functions of the Treasurer and the Organizing Committee much easier.